AgoraIO/agora_doc_source/en-US/markdown/agora-chat/implement-the-group-workflow.md

           ```java
             public void joinGroup(View view) {
               //Retrieve the group ID from the UI.
+              //In a production level UI, you would list the groups and
+              //Retrieve the groups from the list
               String groupID = et_group.getText().toString().trim();
               Group groupToJoin = null;
               //In a production app you would retrieve a list of groups so the user can choose one in the UI